 Almanac

-The themes and lessons for Sundays and other Feast / Commemoration days are adopted from the Second cycle (Year B) of the revised three cycled common Lectionary prepared by the “Worship and Mission Commission” of the Communion of Churches in India (Joint Council of the CSI, CNI and the Mar Thoma Church).
+The themes and lessons for Sundays and other Feast / Commemoration days are adopted from the First cycle (Year A) of the revised three cycled common Lectionary prepared by the “Worship and Mission Commission” of the Communion of Churches in India (Joint Council of the CSI, CNI and the Mar Thoma Church).
 The collects are prepared by the CSI Liturgy Committee and follow the lectionary themes.

-The readings for week-days follow the Third Cycle (Year C) of Daily Reading prepared by the CSI Synod Liturgy Committee to cover the Old Testament once in three years and the New Testament twice in three years.
+The readings for week-days follow the First Cycle (Year A) of Daily Reading prepared by the CSI Liturgy Committee to cover the Old Testament once in three years and the New Testament twice in three years.
 A table of Psalms for daily reading is also provided.
-Themes and prayers for the Prayer Octave for Christian Unity 2021 prepared by the World Council of Churches and the Pontifical Council for Christian Unity, Vatican are also provided to encourage the local congregations to join the world wide Church in praying, experiencing and anticipating unity.
-The reflective meditations will be available on the CSI website, csisynod.com.
+Themes and prayers for the Prayer Octave for Christian Unity 2023 prepared by the World Council of Churches and the Pontifical Council for Christian Unity, Vatican are also provided to encourage the local congregations to join the world wide Church in praying, experiencing and anticipating unity.
+The reflective meditations will be available on the CSI website, www.csi1947.com.

 Symbols

-Purple is the colour for Advent season and Lenten season and is therefore used from the first Sunday in Advent to the fourth Sunday in Advent; from Ash Wednesday until Holy Saturday.
+Purple is the colour for the Advent season and Lenten season and is therefore used from the first Sunday in Advent to the fourth Sunday in Advent; from Ash Wednesday until Holy Saturday.
+However, white may be preferred on Holy Communion Service on Maundy Thursday. purple is recommended for funerals and commemoration of the faithful departed, although either black or white may also be used.
+White is preferred at the funeral of a child.

 Green is the colour for ordinary Sundays, It is used between Epiphany and Ash Wednesday, and between Trinity Sunday and Advent Sunday.